Delbert Riley

 Delbert Riley is a Canadian First Nations leader of Chippewa background.
 He was chief of the National Indian Brotherhood (known today as the Assembly of First Nations) from 1980 to 1982.
+Riley also presided over the Union of Ontario Indians.

+Biography

-He is originally from the Chippewas of the Thames near St. Thomas, Ontario.
+Riley was born in the Chippewas of the Thames First Nations community near St. Thomas, Ontario.
+As a child he had spent time in a tuberculosis sanatorium before being sent to Mohawk Institute Residential School near Brantford, Ontario.
 He graduated from the University of Western Ontario.

-Delbert Riley also presided over the Union of Ontario Indians.
+Riley was elected as chief of the National Indian Brotherhood in 1980, succeeding Noel Starblanket.